Union Stadium (Mead): History

 Mead School District used Joe Albi Stadium until it was demolished in 2018.
-In 2018, Mead School District planed a replacement by building a new stadium.
-It was approved in a 2018 bond measure, and Union Stadium cost 24 million dollars.
-Union Stadium was completed in 2020, and is designed by ALSC Architects.
-The listed capacity is 4500, but is counted to be at least 5400.
-Union Stadium has stands on both sides, the south side having a capacity of about 4000 in bleachers and about 400 seats.
-The north side has a capacity of about 1000 (in bleachers).
+In 2018, Mead School District planned a replacement by building a new stadium.
+It was approved in a 2018 bond measure, and Union Stadium cost $ 24 million.
+Union Stadium was completed in 2020 and is designed by ALSC Architects.
+The listed capacity is 4,500 but is counted to be at least 5400.
+Union Stadium has stands on both sides, the south side having a capacity of about 4,000 in bleachers and about 4,00 seats.
+The north side has a capacity of about 1,000 (in bleachers).

 Tenants

 Mead School District uses the facility for high school football, and also for marching band programs for both Mead High School and Mt.
 Spokane High School.
-The stadium is also used by Washington East Surf, a soccer club who fields a mens Evergreen Premier League team, and a womens team who plays in the Cascadia Premier League, and other various youth teams.
+The stadium is also used by Washington East Surf, a soccer club who fields a men's Evergreen Premier League team, and a women's team who plays in the Cascadia Premier League, and other various youth teams.